 Outside of your chosen color palette, patterns and shapes are also important for your branding concept.

-This is a rather simple example, but patterns and shapes can get incredibly complex, and you may even need to use texture references if you feel that your brand could make use of such in your logo.
+This is a rather simple example, but patterns and shapes can get incredibly complex, and you may even need to use texture references if you feel that your brand could make use of such when you create your own logo.
 Outside of using a digital mood board, your team could even gather actual materials together so you can have a physical grasp of possible texture ideas.
+Bonus tip: take part in the logo contest or website design award to launch and certificate your design with the help of UX tools.

 Why Are Images and Other Visual Content Important?